Lucsantosg/CloudLogAnalysis/kibana/launch.md

 ##  Navigating to Kibana from the dashboard of the Log Analysis service
 {: #launch_Kibana_from_log_analysis}

-The query that is used to filter the data that is displayed in Kibana retrieves log entries for that space in the {{site.data.keyword.Bluemix_notm}} organization.
+The query that is used to filter the data that is displayed in Kibana retrieves log entries for that space in the organization.

-The log information that Kibana displays includes records for all resources that are deployed within the space of the {{site.data.keyword.Bluemix_notm}} organization that you are logged in.
+The log information that Kibana displays includes records for all resources that are deployed within the space of the organization that you are logged in.

 Complete the following steps to launch Kibana from the dashboard of the {{site.data.keyword.loganalysisshort}} service:

-1. Log in to {{site.data.keyword.Bluemix_notm}}, and then click the {{site.data.keyword.loganalysisshort}} service from the {{site.data.keyword.Bluemix_notm}} dashboard.
+1. Log in to the {{site.data.keyword.Bluemix_notm}}, and then click the {{site.data.keyword.loganalysisshort}} service from the {{site.data.keyword.Bluemix_notm}} dashboard.

 2. Select the **Managed** tab in the {{site.data.keyword.Bluemix_notm}} UI.